Luizfelipe25/desafio-grafico-atualizado/README.md

+This is a refactor of my first project.
+You can visit in: https://graficoderendimentos.vercel.app/

+You can contribute as you like if you feel it is necessary, just clone the repository.

+[PR-BR] Essa é uma refatoração de um dos meus primeiros projetos.
+        Você pode encontrar em https://graficoderendimentos.vercel.app/
+        Você pode contribuir como quiser se achar necessario, basta clonar o repositório para sua maquina.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This is my first project.

-You can visit in: https://graficoderendimentos.vercel.app/
 ## Getting Started

 First, run the development server: